br2490/ISLE-MG/README.md

  3. Fedora Data
     > These are large directories and copying them takes hours or days.
 Please plan accordingly and prepare to leave these processes running for some time.
-    > Advanced ways of copying these large files and folders are explored In section Copying Large Folders and Files (i.e., methods faster than `rsync`) .
     - Fedora datastreamStore
         - < >
     - Fedora objectStore